ismailgunayy/ts-types-math/README.md

 # TypeScript Type-Level Mathematics

-A type-level mathematics library that performs compile-time arithmetic operations using TypeScript's type system.
-This project demonstrates how TypeScript's type system can be used to execute mathematical operations without runtime code.
+A library that performs arithmetic operations purely within TypeScript's type system, with calculations happening only during type checking in the TypeScript Language Server.

 ## Limitations